 Trailhead appears to be the most suitable solution to support your teams on a daily training basis for the following reasons:

-- It’s free: Trailhead is a free online platform which means accessible everywhere (including Trailhead Go for iOS), anytime, and without restrictions!
+- It’s free: Trailhead is a free online platform that means accessible everywhere (including Trailhead Go for iOS), anytime, and without restrictions!

-- Profile: includes a series of modules adapted to each profile whether you are developper, administrator or end user.
+- Profile: includes a series of modules adapted to each profile whether you are developer, administrator, or end user.

 - Fun: Trailhead is based on a badge system with a mixture of quizzes and practical tasks, which monitors a user’s progress and whether they are up to speed.

-- myTrailhead: customise the original Trailhead learning platform to represent your company’s processes and your company’s brand.
+- myTrailhead: customize the original Trailhead learning platform to represent your company’s processes and your company’s brand.

 How to Use Trailhead for Marketing Cloud Training

 Before you send your team to Trailhead, don’t just allow them to navigate the expansive platform, and let them fend for themselves.
-Instead, a little planning will help ensure your team make a smooth transition and you have the right people onboard to ‘steer the ship’.
+Instead, a little planning will help ensure your team makes a smooth transition and you have the right people on board to ‘steer the ship’.